byu/serf/README.md

 -------

 A Parcel is just the package of Headers and Message.
-Serf's convention represents requests and responses as just Plain Old Hash Objects (POHO as opposed to PORO) over the Boundaries (see Architecture Lost Years).
+Serf's convention represents requests and responses as (mostly) just Plain Old Hash Objects (POHO as opposed to PORO) over the Boundaries (see Architecture Lost Years).
 This simplifies marshalling over the network.
 It also gives us easier semantics in defining Request and Responses without need of extra classes, code, etc.

-The Parcel in Ruby (Datastructure) is represented in two forms:
+The Parcel in Ruby (Datastructure) is represented in three forms:

+1. Serf::Parcel object, subclass of Hashie::Dash.
+  a.
+An object that has hash-like access to headers and message,
+    accessible both as 'headers' or :headers.
+  b.
+An object w/ property accessors. `parcel.headers = {}`
+  c.
+A splat-able object.
+    Serf::Parcel.new {}, {}
+    headers, message = parcel_object
-1. Parcel Pair - [headers, message], a 2 element tuple (Array).
+2. Parcel Pair - [headers, message], a 2 element tuple (Array).
-2. Parcel Hash - { headers: headers, message: message}, a 2 element Hash.
+3. Parcel Hash - { headers: headers, message: message}, a 2 element Hash.

 NOTE: Hashie::Mash is *Awesome*. (https://github.com/intridea/hashie)
 NOTE: Serf passes headers and message as frozen Hashie::Mash instances to Commands' call method.
-NOTE: Serf mainly deals with, internally, Parcels as Parcel Pairs.
+NOTE: Serf mainly deals with Serf::Parcels, returning instances as responses.

 *Messages* are the representation of a Business Request or Business Event.